jamesplease/redux-resource/docs/api-reference/resource-reducer.md

 #### Arguments

-1. `resourceName` *(String)*: The name of your resource.
-Typically, you'll want to use a plural name.
+1. `resourceType` *(String)*: The type of your resource.
+Typically, you'll want to use a plural type.
 For instance, "books," rather than "book."
-You should also use this as the name of your store slice when using [combineReducers](http://redux.js.org/docs/api/combineReducers.html), for consistency.
+You should also use this as the key of your store slice when using [combineReducers](http://redux.js.org/docs/api/combineReducers.html), for consistency.